EdHubbell/debian-node-nginx-server/README.md

 > update-rc.d nginx defaults
 ```

+Now if you wanna, you can edit the /etc/mongod.conf file at this point to enable authentication and make it its own master.
+Totally up to you.
+If you are into that (and we are), then add these lines:
+auth = true
+master = true

 - At this point, we should be ready to go.
 Not even kidding.
 Reboot this sucker.
 ```
 > reboot